aws-samples/non-profit-blockchain/ngo-events/README.md

 7. Deploy the Lambda function that calls SNS for each event
 8. Upgrade the chaincode

-Steps 1-5 will be deployed within a single script.
-Steps 2-5 will be deployed together within a single Cloudformation template.
-Step 6 will be done via the Fabric client node.

 ## Step 1 - Create listener user
 On the Fabric client node.